Flone-dnb/FWorldGenerator/README.md

 <ul>
     <li><b>Function Owner</b> - class in which the function is defined.</li>
     <li><b>Function Name</b> - name of the function which will be called.
 In this function, you will spawn your object in the world.</li>
     <li><b>Layer</b> - Just like in Materials, the material layer can be 0.0f (grass, for example), 0.5f (rock, for example), 1.0f (snow, for example).
+If you want to spawn something in water (underwater) then this value should be -0.5f.
 If you want to spawn a grass mesh then you should probably set this value to 0.0f.</li>
     <li><b>Probability To Spawn</b> - probability from 0.0 to 1.0 with which this function will be called (on every chunk cell).
 See "Spawning Objects" above.</li>
     <li><b>Is Blocking</b> - should the objects of this class "block" the cell on which they are spawn so that no other object will be spawn on this cell?
 For example, a grass object usually should not block the cell.</li>
 </ul>